 Posted on August 10, 2021 in Buses

-7 Reasons a Charter Bus Might Be a Better Travel Choice than a Plane
+7 Reasons a Charter Bus May Be Better For Travel Than a Plane

 When you need to move a large group a long distance, you’ll face the inevitable question: bus or plane?
 A plane is typically faster, true.
 But is it cheaper?
 What about the environmental impact?
 Which method of transportation is best for your group will depend on what’s most important to you, but here are 7 reasons you may want to consider renting a charter bus instead of flying.